-- The Referral Date is within the time frame determined by individual Hospitals; - OR the latest appointment is within 12 months; - OR the Consultant and Specialty combination has specifically been requested to be excluded: - OR there is an active Outpatient Waiting List entry on the referral; - OR the specialty on the referral is no longer linked to the consultant; - OR the patient has an active Inpatient Waiting List episode for the same Consultant; - OR the patient had an Inpatient episode (Waiting List, To Come In Date, Admission) for the same consultant (within 12 months): - OR the patient has an active referral for the same consultant.
+- the Referral Date is within the time frame determined by individual Hospitals; - or the latest appointment is within 12 months; - or the Consultant and Specialty combination has specifically been requested to be excluded; - or there is an active Outpatient Waiting List entry on the referral; - or the specialty on the referral is no longer linked to the consultant; - or the patient has an active Inpatient Waiting List episode for the same Consultant; - or the patient had an Inpatient episode (Waiting List, To Come in Date, Admission) for the same consultant (within 12 months); - or the patient has an active referral for the same consultant.

-Please see relevant MFT Standard Operating Procedure.
+Please see relevant MFT Standard Operating Procedure or contact the informatics department for further information.